 The golf ball is the only piece of equipment you use for every shot – so playing with the right model for your game is crucial.
-We profile the best golf balls 2017 to help you make your selection.
+Here we highlight the best golf balls 2017 has to offer to help you make your selection.

 Best Golf Balls 2017

-It’s a pretty simple premise that using the same golf ball in practice as you do in competition will help heighten your feel for a more reliable short game.
+It’s a pretty simple premise that using the same golf ball in practice as you do in competitions will help heighten your feel for a more reliable short game.

 For other great offers check out our Best Golf Deals homepage.